oz123/awesome-c/README.md

 ## Hashing ##

-These are hash function implementations for *non*-crypto purposes.
+Hash function implementations for *non*-crypto purposes.
 Cryptographic hashes can be found in the Crypto section.

 * [CLHash][495] - A library implementing the ridiculously fast CLHash hashing function.
 Only works on Intel Haswell or newer.
 [Apache-2.0][32].